Implementation guide

 2.4 Information and records must be managed across all operating environments

-This is partly a new requirement.
-Physical information and records are only part of an organisation’s “operating environment” and this requirement widens the standard to better cover digital information and records.
+Physical information and records are only part of your organisation’s ‘operating environment’ and this requirement widens the Standard to better cover digital information and records.

-If an organisation knows what information and records assets it has and where they are located and managed, then it can better control them.
-By maintaining visibility of information and records, no matter what system is used or where the information and records are stored, the organisation can better protect these assets.
+If you know what information and records assets your organisation has — and where they’re located and managed — you can better control them.
+By maintaining visibility of information and records, no matter what system is used or where the information and records are stored, your organisation can better protect these assets.

-Information and records assets can be held in diverse systems environments, in third-party systems in the cloud, by service providers, and in a range of physical locations.
+Information and records assets can be held in diverse systems environments, including third-party systems in the cloud, by service providers, and in a range of physical locations.

-By identifying where information and records are held, an organisation can better manage them in diverse system environments, storage environments and physical locations, and give appropriate access.
+By identifying where your information and records are held, you can better manage them across diverse systems, storage environments or physical locations — and control their appropriate access.

 Key guidance

-- 17/Sp7 Authority to retain public records in electronic form only ⟩
+- Authority to retain public records in electronic form only ⟩

-- 17/G13 Destruction of source information after digitisation ⟩
+- Destruction of source information after digitisation ⟩

-- 17/G14 Managing information and records during administrative change ⟩
+- Managing information and records during administrative change ⟩

-- 20/G17 Best practice guidance on digital storage and preservation ⟩
+- Best practice guidance on digital storage and preservation ⟩

 - Audiovisual storage ⟩